leaskagen/leaskagen/README.md

 <p align="center">
   Hello there :bangbang::sparkles:
   I am a 23 year old girl boss from Oslo, Norway.
 Currently working as a Frontend Developer at Dr.Dropin.
 I graduated from Kristiania University College in 2023 with a bachelor's degree in Information Technology - Frontend and Mobile Development. :mortar_board:
-  I also love to play video games when I am not studying or working, my favorite games include Minecraft, The Sims 4 and Animal Crossing New Horizons. :video_game::space_invader:
+  I also love to play video games when I am not working, my favorite games include Minecraft, The Sims 4 and Animal Crossing New Horizons. :video_game::space_invader:
   <br><br>
   <img src="https://media.giphy.com/media/M4NykXxUE0HAcK7UJ6/giphy.gif" width="200" align="center"/>
 </p>